DevCycleHQ/devcycle-docs/docs/essentials/features.md

 ---
 title: Features
-sidebar_position: 1
+sidebar_position: 5
 ---

 Features are the main elements that you want to control or experiment with in your application.
 They can be anything from a new UI element to a backend algorithm.
-When creating a Feature in the DevCycle dashboard, you will be able to choose a Type which will pre-fill some options in the Feature and help kick-start your usage of the Feature.
+When creating a Feature in DevCycle, you will be able to choose a Type which will pre-fill some options in the Feature and help kick-start your usage of the Feature.

 :::info
 For more information on feature types available through DevCycle check out the [Feature Types](/introduction/core-concepts/feature-types) page in Core Concepts.